KOSASIH/PromoteOneself/README.md

  - none - The aim must be given to a player by a server administrator
  - xp - The player requires a certain amount of xp
  - xpl - The player requires a certain number of levels of xp
- - item - The player needs to possess a certain amount of a certain item
+ - item - The player needs to possess a certain amount of a certain item (where the tiem is specified by its name in the appropriate enum https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html)
+ - itemid - The player needs to posees a certain amount of a certain item (where the item is specified by its id)
  - password - The player needs to enter a password
  - points - The player needs to have gathered a certain number of points
  - playerpoints - The player needs to have gathered a certain number of points, where points are from the 'PlayerPoints' plugin (this requires the 'PlayerPoints' plugin to be installed)